SnehaGhoshNew2003/Image_Captioning/README.md

 ## Results
 - The trained model generates captions for input images.
-- Evaluate the model performance using BLEU scores or other NLP metrics.
+- Evaluate the model performance using BLEU, METEOR, ROUGE-L scores or other NLP metrics.

 ## Contributing
 Feel free to submit issues or pull requests to improve this project.